huawenyu/termdebug.nvim/README.md

 - [x] push backtrace to floatterm
 - [x] add auto mode to: vertical, horizon
 - [ ] output to floaterm

+Why I copy/change termdebug.nvim:
+- open to use, easy add customize keymap,
+- quick, some gdb front-end using python api slow down the program,
+- have gdb interact cmd shell, can't find it in `vimspector`
+  - customize pretty-print

 ## QuickStart (default map)